 So, I taught myself how to code, and within a few months, I built software that reduced two months of numbing manual work into two hours of computer work.
 That program was widely adopted where I worked and my finance colleagues loved it.
 It was a eureka moment for me; I packed up and left Austin for the tech world of San Francisco.

 In San Francisco, we met a tech recruiter who lamented the fact that she spent over half her day scheduling interviews (talk about a productivity time sink).
 It reminded me of my days as a financial analyst when I did tedious tasks that should have been automated.
-I knew my team—Jasper, Peter, and I—could help, and thus, GoodTime was born.
+I knew my team—Jasper, Peter, and I—could help.
+Thus, the interview scheduling platform known as GoodTime was born.

 We created a beta version, and some amazing companies were willing to give it a test run.
 Yelp was one of our early adopters, and they gave us fantastic feedback.
 Still, we knew we wanted to dig deeper into the world of recruiting to find solutions to problems we didn’t even know existed.
 We needed to fully understand the talent acquisition experience for ourselves.